xmikos/SnooperStopper/README.md

 ignored by Google (it is there from 2012 and recently marked _Obsolete_ by Google).

-If you use [CyanogenMod](http://www.cyanogenmod.org/) (which I highly recommend!), you don't need SnooperStopper, because CyanogenMod already has a built-in system UI to change encryption password.
+If you use [CyanogenMod](http://www.cyanogenmod.org/) (which I highly recommend!), you don't need SnooperStopper for changing encryption password, because CyanogenMod already has a built-in system UI to change encryption password.
+But you still need SnooperStopper for monitoring failed unlock attempts.

 How to use it: